-I recently discovered and characterized a new type of phase transition in learning systems: Just as physical systems can transition between distinct phases of matter, I showed how learning systems transition between distinct phases characterized by the complexity of their internal patterns.
+I work on the theory of learning systems.
+Recently, I discovered and characterized a new type of phase transition in learning systems: Just as physical systems can transition between distinct phases of matter, I showed how learning systems transition between distinct phases characterized by the complexity of their internal patterns.
 I found that as deep neural networks transition from memorization of their training data to perfect generalization, there is a corresponding rise-and-fall of complexity in the network, as measured by the network's compressibility.

-I have held a postdoctoral appointment in the Mathematical Institute at Oxford since autumn 2025.
-A brief statement on my research interests is available here.
+I have held a postdoctoral appointment in the Mathematical Institute at Oxford since autumn 2025, affiliated with the Erlangen AI Hub.

 We observe a complexity phase transition in grokking neural networks, which suddenly transition from memorization to perfect generalization.
 We find that during this transition, there is a corresponding rise and fall of complexity in the networks.
 We explain this phase transition using ideas from Kolmogorov complexity and rate-distortion theory, and derive a principled lossy compression framework for neural networks which allows us to track their complexity dynamics.